alexxaero/British-Columbia-Sheriff-Service/README.md

 # British Columbia Sheriff Service
 Electronic Terminal for the British Columbia Sheriff Service.

 DISCLAIMER: We are not representative of the real BC Agency.
-This is an imitation of the agency with no real associations.
+This is an imitation of the agency with no real association.